 Historypin allows users to view and share historical photos from around the world and from different periods of time.
 Kids can look at the app and website on Apple and Android platforms but must register with a Google account to post content.
 Users must be 16 years of age or have parental permission.
 All content is user-generated.

 One Globe Kids: Children’s Stories from Around the World presents global cultures through audio- and photo-based “day in my life” stories told by individual children in different countries.
 Children can interact with different languages and even record themselves saying a few words.
 In addition, they learn about some of each country’s cultural, geographic, and political facts.
 Stories can be heard in four languages on Apple devices.

 Flat Stanley is the app adaptation of the paper game.
 The paper figure “travels” to different places in the world before returning home.
 Introduce children to various places and cultures.

 Users select or create a doll, take pictures with the doll image and then share it with other users.
-Children on the app can view, like and comment, and comments and materials can be moderated.
+Children on the app can view, like, and comment.
+The comments and materials can also be moderated.
 Adults must manage the privacy settings for this one, however.
 Ages 8 and up can play on Apple devices.